MagedSaeed/generate-sequences/README.md

     return model_outputs.logits
 ```

-Then, you can do greedy-search or beam-search generation as follows:
+Then, you can perform greedy search or beam search as follows:

-- Greedy Search
+- **Greedy Search**

 ```python
 greedy_sequences_generator = GreedyGenerator(